sparkcrafted/igs-analysis-baltimore/README.md

-# Baltimore Inclusive Growth Score (IGS) Analysis
+# Inclusive Growth Score (IGS) Analysis — Baltimore & Peer Cities

-This ongoing project examines patterns of economic and social inclusion across Baltimore City using Mastercard’s **Inclusive Growth Score (IGS)** data at the census tract level (2022–2024).
-It serves as a working research environment supporting my broader findings and written analysis on inclusive growth, public investment, and neighborhood transformation in Baltimore.
+This ongoing project examines patterns of economic and social inclusion across **Baltimore City** and a set of **peer majority-Black cities** using Mastercard’s **Inclusive Growth Score (IGS)** data (2017–2024) and U.S. Census demographic data (2020–2024).
+It serves as a working research environment supporting broader findings on inclusive growth, public investment, and neighborhood transformation.

 ---

 ## 🧭 Purpose

-The goal is to understand how inclusive growth varies across Baltimore’s neighborhoods — identifying which census tracts are improving, which are lagging, and what systemic factors may explain those trends.
+The goal is to understand how inclusive growth varies across neighborhoods and cities — identifying which census tracts are improving, which are lagging, and what systemic or demographic factors may explain those differences.

-This repository will expand over time as additional, more granular data sources are added (e.g., demographic, housing, and investment datasets).
+This repository will continue expanding as additional data sources are integrated (e.g., housing, business, and investment data).

 ---